North Cornwall · EX23 · Cornwall Council North

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Bude, that work is shaped by the place itself — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward Victorian seaside houses and Edwardian villas.
+Every Bude project we take on begins with reading the local context — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward post-war estates and Edwardian villas.

 Local context